What you need to know before revealing your salary history

 These laws prevent employers from using an applicant’s pay history to draw up an offer and is another way companies can work to close the gender pay gap.

-There are currently 21 statewide salary history bans (including U.S territory Puerto Rico) and 21 local bans.
+There are currently 22 statewide salary history bans (including U.S territory Puerto Rico) and 23 local bans at the time of this posting.
+Make sure you verify this information, as new laws are always being inacted.

 States and Localities with Salary History Bans